pratikjadhav2726/LinkedInEasyApplyBot/README.md

 2. Configure `config.yaml` with your details (LinkedIn credentials, resume path, etc.)
 3. Run the bot using your preferred driver (e.g., Chrome WebDriver)
 4. Ensure Ollama and the `phi4-mini` model are running locally
+5. Ensure you have Groq API Key in .env file.

 ## ⚙️ AI Capabilities